MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 :::image type="content" source="../../../../assets/images/store-detail-page/edu-sample-class-group.png" alt-text="Education sample showing Contoso class group":::

 > [!NOTE]
 > The other way around it isn't possible yet.
-We would like to realize this in cooperation with Microsoft Teams.
+We'd like to realize this in cooperation with Microsoft Teams.
 This would entail being possible to create a Class or Group in the app of Contoso in Microsoft Teams and that this would also be linked to the **Teams** page within Microsoft Teams.

 #### Assignments